mooreniemi/mooreniemi.github.io/_posts/2022-12-04-scenic-tour-of-hnsw.md

 to the most "promising" clusters.
-Commonly we'll see [k-means](https://www.youtube.com/watch?v=4b5d3muPQmA&ab_channel=StatQuestwithJoshStarmer) used for document vectors, then we average each of those clusters to produce averaged "prototype" vectors, which we use much like terms in something like an inverted index.
-Again, note that clustering offers a trade-off away from exact search: we get faster search, but lower recall, since we won't visit every cluster on every search.
-In the below, the "blue box" for ANN is that set of "prototype" vectors representing each of the clusters.
+Commonly we'll see [k-means](https://www.youtube.com/watch?v=4b5d3muPQmA&ab_channel=StatQuestwithJoshStarmer) used for document vectors, then we average each of those clusters to produce averaged "prototype" vectors.
+If you squint, you can see we use these prototype vectors much like terms in something like an inverted index.

 ![](/images/lex-ann.png)

-When we think about using a clustered nearest neighbors index versus an inverted index for scoring scoring, we can see that in the scenario with embeddings, although we have something "like" a dictionary, we have an added step because we don't truly have the $$O(1)$$ key lookups.
+Although we have something "like" an inverted index, a key difference is that we have an added step because we don't truly have the $$O(1)$$ key lookups.
 With an inverted index, as soon as we have tokenized `"cats and dogs"` to `["cat", "dog"]` we can use the tokens as keys directly to the lists of document values, which are called posting lists.
-With clustered embeddings, we first rank the cluster prototypes, and only then, for the top clusters, we rank their members.
+In KNN, the incoming query vector won't exactly match any prototype the way terms match.
+Instead, we first rank the cluster prototypes, and only then, for the top clusters, we rank their members.
+In the below, the "blue box" for ANN is that set of "prototype" vectors representing each of the clusters.

 ![](/images/lex-ann-2.png)